 Our final technical report will primarily be addressed to NEIC personnel.
-It will contain a description of our methods; files of hypocenter parameters for reference events; empirical travel time data for reference events; empirical travel time data for reference events; empirical travel time data for reference events observed at stations to be calibrated; SSSCs for these stations on a 1° x 1° grid for Pn- and Sn-waves and on a finer grid as needed for Pg-waves; an assessment of travel time residuals (of the type shown below as Table 2 for East Asia) for reference events, with and without SSSCs; and summary metrics (of the type shown in Table 3) that characterize the end-to-end degree of location improvement we achieve when our SSSCs are applied to the 40 most eastern States of the United States plus parts of Idoho, Arizona, and Nevada (and possibly Montana).
+It will contain a description of our methods; files of hypocenter parameters for reference events; empirical travel time data for reference events; empirical travel time data for reference events observed at stations to be calibrated; SSSCs for these stations on a $1^{\circ} x 1^{\circ}$ grid for Pn- and Sn-waves and on a finer grid as needed for Pg-waves; an assessment of travel time residuals (of the type shown below as Table 2 for East Asia) for reference events, with and without SSSCs; and summary metrics (of the type shown in Table 3) that characterize the end-to-end degree of location improvement we achieve when our SSSCs are applied to the 40 most eastern States of the United States plus parts of Idaho, Arizona, and Nevada (and possibly Montana).